Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 ![](media/zones.png)

-In addition to the Zones that are defined in the CPS and uploaded to the GD-77 using the Community CPS, the firmware creates a special Zone called **All Channels**.
+In addition to the Zones that are defined in the CPS and uploaded to the radio using the Community CPS, the firmware creates a special Zone called **All Channels**.

 ![](media/all-channels.png)